codebar/tutorials/html/lesson7/tutorial.md

 ### Structure your content first

 The content of your site is the important stuff!
 Think about what you want your users to see and do when they get to your site.
-Create a hierachy of content that will get your information across to your users in a way that is meaningful and cohesive.
+Create a hierarchy of content that will get your information across to your users in a way that is meaningful and cohesive.

-In the case of our example, in order of importance, we've got the site name, the text, a list of useful offsite resources and info about the author.
-If we were to show these things on a mobile they'd appear in this order eg.
+In the case of our example, in order of importance, we've got the site name, the text, a list of useful offsite resources and information about the author.
+If we were to show these things on a mobile they'd appear in this order

 ![](images/mobilelayout.png)

-So, lets get some markup written!
-We're going to use our html5 elements to lay out the site so, put in a header, a section, a sidebar div and a footer with relevant class names
+So, lets get some markup written.
+We're going to use our HTML5 elements to lay out the site so, put in a header, a section, a sidebar div and a footer with relevant class names.

     <header class="header">
     </header>